Doro97/ETL-PIPELINE-IN-PYTHON/README.md

 ## Steps followed
 ### 1. Extracting the data
+Data in this project is contained in a csv file within a zip file.
+Therefore, the csv file needs to be extracted and saved into the data folder.
+The [extract.py](scripts\extract.py) script will do the task  of extracting data.

 ### 2. Connecting to the postgresql database using SQLAlchemy
 SQLAlchemy is an SQL toolkit that is written in Python.
 It provides a Pythonic framework that can be used to streamline the workflow and efficiently query the data.